cmse822/project-1-team-9/Project1 Report.md

 NOTE: Two CPUs in N more than 4000 after the processor rate back up may be due to the processor overflowed resulting in inaccurate results.

 ## part 2

+The generated roofline figures for the two CPUs, IntelXeon and AMD, have shown below.

 ### 1.